paperless-ngx/paperless-ngx/docs/configuration.md

 run paperless, these settings have to be defined in different places.

 Certain configuration options may be set via the UI.
-This currently includes common [OCR](#ocr) related settings.
+This currently includes common [OCR](#ocr) related settings and some frontend settings.
 If set, these will take preference over the settings via environment variables.
 If not set, the environment setting or applicable default will be utilized instead.

 - If you run paperless on docker, `paperless.conf` is not used.
   Rather, configure paperless by copying necessary options to